informedcitizenry/z80DotNet/README.md

 # z80DotNet, A Simple .Net-Based Z80 Cross-Assembler
-### Version 1.3
+### Version 1.4
 ## Introduction

 The z80DotNet Macro Assembler is a simple cross-assembler targeting the Zilog Z80 and compatible CPU.
 It is written for .Net (Version 4.5.1) and supports all of the published (legal) instructions of the Z80 processor, as well as most of the unpublished (illegal) operations.
 Like the MOS 6502, the Z80 was a popular choice for video game system and microcomputer manufacturers in the 1970s and mid-1980s.
 For more information, see [wiki entry](https://en.wikipedia.org/wiki/Zilog_Z80) or [Z80 resource page](http://www.z80.info/) to learn more about this microprocessor.

 ## Legal
 * z80DotNet (c) 2017 informedcitizenry
+* Mathos Parser, a [math expression parser](https://mathosparser.codeplex.com/) (c) 2012 Artem Los
 * System.CommandLine, a [command-line argument parser](https://github.com/dotnet/corefxlab/tree/master/src/System.CommandLine) (c) Microsoft Corporation

 See LICENSE and LICENSE_third_party for licensing information.
 ## Overview
 The z80DotNet assembler is simple to use.
 Invoke it from a command line with the assembly source and (optionally) the output filename in the parameters.
 For instance, a `/z80DotNet myprg.asm` command will output assembly listing in `myprgm.asm` to binary output.
 To specify output file name use the `-o <file>` or `--output=<file>` option, otherwise the default output filename will be `a.out`.

 You can specify as many source files as assembly input as needed.
 For instance, `/z80DotNet mylib.asm myprg.asm` will assemble both the `mylib.asm` and `myprgm.asm` files sequentially to output.
 Be aware that if both files define the same symbol an assembler error will result.
 ## General Features
-### Mathematical and Numerical Expressions
+### Numeric constants
 Integral constants can be expressed as decimal, hexadecimal, and binary.
 Decimal numbers are written as is, while hex numbers are prefixed with a `$` and binary numbers are prefixed with a `%`.
-Constant characters are enclosed in single-quotes:
 ```
-            32767 = 32767
-            $7fff = 32767
+            65490 = 65490
-%0111111111111111 = 32767
+            $ffd2 = 65490
-              'E' = 69
+%1111111111010010 = 65490
 ```
 Negative numbers are assembled according to two's complement rules, with the highest bits set.
 Binary strings can alternatively be expressed as `.` for `0` and `#` for `1`, which is helpful for laying out pixel data:
 ```